OpenSC/pam_p11/README.md

 ## Security Note

-Both pam_p11 modules are plain, they simple compare public keys and request the cryptographic token to sign some random data and verifiy the signature with the public key.
+pam_p11 simply compares public keys and request the cryptographic token to sign some random data and verifiy the signature with the public key.
 No CA chain checking is done, no CRL is looked at, and they don't know what OCSP is.
 This works fine for small installations, but if you want any of those features, please have a look at [Pam_pkcs11](https://github.com/OpenSC/pam_pkcs11) for a fully fledged pam module for smart card authentication.